sven1977/ray/doc/source/rllib/rllib-fault-tolerance.rst

 .. todo: put knowledge of this block somewhere here on this new page.
+    It's coming from the already reduced rllib-training.rst page and was intermingled with the scaling guide content, which has already been moved into its own page.

 In case you are using lots of workers (``num_env_runners >> 10``) and you observe worker failures for whatever reasons, which normally interrupt your RLlib training runs, consider using the config settings ``ignore_env_runner_failures=True``, ``restart_failed_env_runners=True``, or ``restart_failed_sub_environments=True``: